filyp/coordinated-quadratic-funding/README.md

 For example if we set it constant for all the contributors (which corresponds to all the quarter-circles having the same center), there may come a point where all of them become almost fully saturated and the leverage for new contributors vanishes.

-Alternatively, if each new contribution gets a smaller $saturation\_speed$ than the previous ones (quarter-circles get placed more to the left), there will always be some unsaturated quarter-cirles, so there always be a nice leverage for new contributors.
+Alternatively, if each new contribution gets a smaller $saturation\_speed$ than the previous ones (quarter-circles get placed more to the left), there will always be some unsaturated quarter-circles, so there always be a nice leverage for new contributors.
 But now, everyone is incentivised to wait for others to pay first, because being on the left means you pay less.
 This could create a deadlock where everyone is waiting for everyone.

 If we made a simulation of how agents behave in this system, we could test several methods of setting $saturation\_speed$, and see which one results in the highest pot at the end.